sushmaakoju/mturk-task-helper/src/notebooks/identification/README.md

             This provides a concise and quick idea of how results look like.
 Generally, for each batch of HIT tasks, its not a bad idea to just upload resulting images from above scripts and update image urls, to present results, as needed.

+        6. It has been noted as per results and analysis presented so far from [June 3rd results](https://drive.google.com/file/d/1VXxVTBjJC5_2lVKidok9YeW-HSTqlt2b/view?usp=sharing).
+Some of the findings are as follows:
+            * Need to train workers on objects that are not vehicles
+            * Need to train workers on objects that are small trailers, distinction between inclusive classes by vehicle examples
+            * Need to provide a hyperlink popup with examples similar to classification task (with image and its aerial view)
+            * Add lot of parking lots with less noise (lesser number of no-vehicles)
+            * Provide a practice HIT for workers with feedback before allowing workers to complete a HIT task.